newsuk/times-components/README.md

 ## Native App Dev Server

-In order to run development servers for native applications, start haul dev server via:
+In order to run development servers for native applications, start react-native dev server via:

 `yarn android:app` or `yarn ios:app`

 For step by step guide, see the corresponding Readme documentation for [android](./android-app/README.md) and [ios](./ios-app/README.md)

-## Haul

-We use Haul in lieu of the standard `react-native` CLI so that we can generate native Storybook bundles using Webpack, which we configure to honour our monorepo packages' respective `dev` entry points; this allows one to update a package's source code and preview the changes without having to manually re-transpile.
-Haul also automatically generates debuggable source maps.

 ### Fonts ⚠️